 Roadtrip to Yilan (3 Days Stay)

-Early morning from Hsinchu, it was time for a road trip passing through Taoyuan, Taipei, Keelung City and arrived in Yilan.
-Took a lot of pictures along the way and impressed with the things that I saw.
-But to be honest, there was a time that I fell asleep while on the car seat.
+Early morning from Hsinchu, it was time for a road trip passing through Taoyuan, Taipei, and Keelung City and arriving in Yilan.
+Took a lot of pictures along the way and was impressed with the things that I saw.
+But to be honest, there was a time that I fell asleep while in the car seat.
 I had no enough sleep since I arrived.
-For a sneak preview, I’ll just share some photos from my Instagram on the things I did around Yilan.
+For a sneak preview, I’ll just share some photos from my Instagram of the things I did around Yilan.
 A separate blog post will be up soon.

 Train to Taitung (21 Days)